 Every variant has the same URL address as the main variant.

-You can perform specific actions on each variant – you will find them in the drop-down menu when clicking More on the test management panel.
+Besides editing, you can perform more actions on each variant – you will find them in the drop-down menu when clicking More (three dots icon) on the test management panel.

 - Preview – shows a preview.